 After you watch our videos, use Boards and Beyond quizzes to test yourself.
-We offer more than 2000 USMLE-style questions related to the content in our videos.
+We offer more than 2300 USMLE-style questions related to the content in our videos.
 Every video in our library has an associated quiz, and the questions can be accessed by video, section, or included in custom quizzes you define to fit your study plan.
 These are written using USMLE question writing guidelines to emulate what you'll see on the actual exam.
-Track your progress on our quiz question page including number of questions you have used in each category along with percent answered correctly.
+Track your progress on our Quizzes page, where you can view the number of questions you have used in each category and the percent answered correctly.
 Then use the Custom Quiz option to practice your areas of weakness and revisit the questions you have answered incorrectly in the past.

 A 70-year-old man presents with chest pain and the ECG shown below.
 On initial evaluation his blood pressure is 90/50mmHg.
 Exam reveals a regular heart rhythm with no murmurs, clear lungs, and jugular venous pressure of 12mmHg (normal <8).
 He is administered sublingual nitroglycerine for ongoing chest pain.
 After receiving the drug he complains of dizziness and headache.
 Blood pressure decreases to 70/30mmHg.

 - Left ventricular free wall rupture

 Answer B (correct answer): This patient has chest pain and ECG findings of ST-segment elevation in the inferior leads (II, III, aVF).
 This is consistent with inferior wall myocardial infarction.
 Most myocardial infarctions affect only the left ventricle (when we say the “inferior wall” we mean the inferior wall of the left ventricle).
 However, about 30% of inferior myocardial infarctions can lead to right ventricular (RV) infarction since branches of the right coronary artery supply the right ventricle.